Psalm 18: Giving Thanks to the Lord for Your Past, Present & Future

 - Through God you can run through a troop, and with His power you can leap a wall.

 Scripturally speaking, gratitude is expressed in two ways: naturally and spiritually.
 Remember, the point of praise is to minister to the Lord spiritually from a heart of thanksgiving, and to express that praise naturally, through presenting your body as a living sacrifice to the Lord.
-These are not Sunday morning activities, but are daily acts of thanksgiving shown to the Lord that bring a deeper intimacy with Him.

-Psalm 107:2 says, “Let the redeemed of the LORD tell their story, those He redeemed from the hand of the foe.”
 Worship without a physical, outward expression is incomplete.
 Yes, God knows your heart, but your outward expression of being thankful to the Lord in all circumstances – yesterday’s, today’s and tomorrow’s – is the living, flesh and blood, sacrifice of the New Covenant He desires.

 In Psalm 18, David gave thanks to God, even though he hadn’t yet seen God’s promises fulfilled.
 But he saw them a long way off, and thanked the Eternal God for what he knew God would do, and you have the same promises:

-- One day you will call on theΒ Lord, who is worthy to be praised, and you will be saved from you enemies
+- One day you will call on the Lord, who is worthy to be praised, and you will be saved from you enemies

 - In the days to come, the Lord will rescue those afflicted by the wicked